Return to Index

 - Lack of privacy —When you are used to making love in your home—whenever and wherever the desire strikes, it may be difficult to resume the same spontaneity in the company of the baby.
 Even though you know the baby is oblivious and unaffected by your sexual activity, it can stifle the mood.

 - Breastfeeding —Some studies show that nursing women regain their sexual desire earlier, while other studies show that their sexual desire decreases during the time they are breastfeeding.
 Why the contradiction?
 Some women indicate that breastfeeding satisfies their sexual need, therefore they are less interested in having their desires filled by their husbands.
 Sometimes, breast leaking during foreplay can be embarrassing and reduce the desire for intimacy.

 How to Bring Back the Love, Sex, and Romance

-- Take your time —Most doctors suggest waiting 4-6 weeks, giving the body an opportunity to recover from the birth and the hormones time to return to their normal state.
+- Take your time —Most doctors suggest waiting at least 6 weeks, giving the body an opportunity to recover from the birth and the hormones time to return to their normal state.
 Rushing into intercourse before the tissue has had time to heal can result in pain and bleeding.